jsinkbaek/sb2sep/docs/evaluate.md

 # Evaluating output
+*Note: The plots shown are slightly out-dated as of version 1.2.6.
+Currently, the RV routine shifts the template with the best
+RV guess to improve the quality of the calculated broadening function.
+As such, new plots will show all broadening function peaks aligning close to 0 if converged.*

 The `evaluate_ssr_results` module provides convenient ways to evaluate the raw data output from the spectral separation routine with similar plots to those provided during routine execution.

 ## Load data